How Diminished Value Claim Process Works in North Carolina

 Note 1-- Little thought by legislators was given when writing sections 1-2.
 Unless you are in the new/used car business, a vehicle salvage buyer or used-car total loss re-builder, you cannot agree or disagree with the insurer as to the difference in value before and immediately after the accident.
 Either way the insurer is going to force you to hire an appraiser.

-Note 2 -- $2000 difference: Not knowing you the claimant make a demand for $X amount of money; then the auto insurer coming back with $X amount just inside the $2000 difference rejecting your demand.
+Note 2 -- $2000 difference: Let's say the claimant's vehicle sustained $6000 in damages and makes a demand for $3,500 for diminished value; the auto insurer comes back saying the loss is $1,500 just inside the $2000 difference.
+By this $1,500 is all the claimant will get if they do not have an appraiser on there side.
 Now here is what you do; even though you will not get the auto insurer to pay it, make you demand for diminished value at the cost of repairs, you will diffidently be $2000 apart.
 Either way the insurer is still going to force you to hire an appraiser.

 (3) Then on the written demand of either the claimant or the insurer, each shall select a competent and disinterested appraiser and notify the other of the appraiser selected within 20 days after the demand.
 The appraisers shall then appraise the loss.
 Should the appraisers fail to agree, they shall then select a competent and disinterested appraiser to serve as an umpire.
 If the appraisers cannot agree upon an umpire within 15 days,